dtekcth/data101/src/beginner/cli/basics.md

 giving to `cd` is more generally known as a _path_, which we will cover in more depth in the next subchapter.

-> You can autocomplete commands and arguments by pressing !kbd[Tab].
-If there
+> In many terminals you can autocomplete commands and arguments by pressing
-> are multiple alternatives, you will get a list of them.
-You might need to
+> !kbd[Tab].
+If there are multiple alternatives, you will get a list of them.
-> double-tap !kbd[Tab] to see all available alternatives.
+> You might need to double-tap !kbd[Tab] to see all available alternatives.

 You might wonder how you can refer to a directory with a space in its name, as we use spaces for separating arguments.
 In these cases, we can surround the